-Once it hit theaters last Thursday, we’ve been chomping at the bit to go see it – but how to do so without being crushed amongst the masses?
-Then, this Memorial Day weekend, the opportunity presented itself – first showing on Memorial Day Monday – and we jumped at it.
+With our finances headed in other directions this summer, we knew there was no way we were going to able to repeat our feat of Summer ’06 (a movie every week).
+However, there were a few movies we just couldn’t miss, and Pirates Of The Caribbean: At World’s End was high on that list.
+Once it hit theaters last Thursday, we’ve been chomping at the bit to go see it – but how to do so without being crushed among the masses?
+Then, this weekend, the opportunity presented itself – first showing on Memorial Day Monday – and we jumped at it.

-Johnny Depp, as Captain Jack Sparrow, again steals the scene every time he appears on-screen – sometimes even from himself.
+Johnny Depp, as Captain Jack Sparrow, again steals the scene every time he appears on-screen in Pirates of the Caribbean 3 – sometimes even from himself.
 He enjoys playing this lunatic-fringe Captain (as evidenced by this being the only character he has agreed to play in a sequel), and the fun he has with the role is highly infectious.
 While his performance in the subsequent sequels has never been able to match the outstanding job he did with the original film, his firm grasp on the role – and his sly grin – will keep viewers returning as long as he keeps playing this character.

-The biggest disappointment of Pirates Of The Caribbean: At World’s End, however, lies with another casting choice: Keith Richards.
+The biggest disappointment of Pirates Of The Caribbean 3, however, lies with another casting choice: Keith Richards.
 While his performance in the film has gotten the most publicity, his actual appearance in the film is so brief (and so utterly pointless), it’s obviously just for show.
 A pity, since they could have done so much more with the character, rather than making him just an obvious publicity stunt to draw attention to the film.

 And, even if that sequel is never made, it lets the audience picture the cast continuing on their high seas adventures, a little worse for wear possibly, but still ready to take on all comers.
-And, while there are a few deaths that may come as a shock to some, this film series has already proved that death – amongst this crew at any rate – doesn’t have to be forever…
+And, while there are a few deaths that may come as a shock to some, this film series has already proved that death – among this crew at any rate – doesn’t have to be forever…

 All in all, Pirates Of The Caribbean: At World’s End, while paling in comparison before the original, is a decent conclusion to a fun trilogy of films.
-And, while it may daunt a few potential audience-goers with it’s 2 hour and 45 minute run time – most should enjoy this ending….while holding out hope that there is a new beginning waiting further down the road.
+And, while it may daunt a few potential audience-goers with it’s 2 hour and 45 minute run time, most should enjoy this ending….while holding out hope that there is a new beginning waiting further down the road.